Missing Piece Blog

 3. Open communication with therapists

 A direct line of communication is invaluable in building trust and rapport between caregivers and therapists.
 When parents feel they can openly communicate with their child’s therapist, they’re more likely to feel comfortable sharing information about their child’s progress and challenges at home.
+With the right communication and trust in place, therapists can easily give effective ABA parent training ideas to help children outside of their learning environment.

 Open communication also ensures that the therapy plan is aligned with the child’s evolving needs.
 As the child grows and learns, their needs may change.
 Communication allows the therapist to stay up to date with the child’s progress and adjust the therapy plan accordingly.